Concurrency Testing in the Linux Kernel via eBPF: Design of

+We define \textit{temporal isolation} as a scheduling paradigm in which (a) tasks can be partitioned into domains, with each domain's scheduling decisions remaining isolated from the other and (b) only one task from each domain is running at a time, serializing the execution.
+The goal of the \tool scheduler is to explore the interleaving of events on different kernel tasks to expose concurrency vulnerabilities via temporal isolation scheduling.
+In this section, we present the core logic of the \tool scheduler and how it realizes temporal isolation scheduling using eBPF.

-We summarize the thread lifecycle model of the \texttt{sched\_ext} scheduling class illustrated in \autoref{design:lifecycle}.
-Each thread is initially created in the init\_task state and and then is placed in a queue (enqueued) until it can be dispatched to a CPU for execution.
-Upon being dispatched, a thread is allocated a time budget.
-The thread reaches a stopping state when consuming its time slice or after voluntarily yielding the CPU from the program side for e.g. a blocking operation.
+\textbf{Task Lifecycle} We begin by briefly reviewing the task lifecycle model of the \texttt{sched\_ext} scheduling class illustrated in \autoref{design:lifecycle}.
+In kernel terminology, both threads and processes are uniformly represented and scheduled as tasks, and we use these terms interchangeably.
+Each task is created in the \texttt{init\_task} state and enqueued in a run queue and later dispatched to a CPU with an assigned time budget.
+A task transitions to a quiescent state either by exhausting its time slice or voluntarily yielding the CPU due to blocking operations \cite{sched}.

-We implement the \tool scheduler in an eBPF program which is loaded during test runtime.
-The scheduler uses the interface exposed by \texttt{sched\_ext} to control kernel thread scheduling.
-According to (\textbf{C0}) we \emph{serialize} the execution of concurrent kernel threads under test to \emph{fully control} their event ordering (e.g. accesses to shared data).
-To do so, the scheduler strictly permits one running thread under test at a time.
-After dispatching a task, the scheduler waits for the task to either become quiescent or be enqueued again before dispatching another task, even if idle cores and runnable tasks are available.
-By default, per \autoref{design:lifecycle} this means that the scheduler will be invoked \emph{only} when the lone running thread either yields control because of a blocking operation or it has exhausted its time slice. \tool repeats this procedure until all involved threads have exited.

-To enable running parallel test instances in the same VM, the scheduler partitions threads spawned under different instances into different scheduling subsets.
-Scheduling decisions among the subsets are completely decoupled, though threads from different subsets may time-share the same VM cores.
-Our design thus logically \emph{isolates} thread scheduling across testing instances to ensure correctness (equivalent to running each instance alone), while physically sharing the same VM for higher testing efficiency.
+\textbf{Temporal Isolation Serialization.} Rather than treating scheduling merely as a performance-oriented resource allocation mechanism, \tool adopts a \emph{scheduler-as-an-explorer} perspective, in which the scheduler actively drives the exploration of concurrent behaviors.
+To enable this exploration, we enforce \emph{temporal isolation serialization} among tasks under test.
+Concretely, the \tool scheduler serializes task execution by dispatching a runnable task only after ensuring that all other eligible tasks are either quiescent or safely re-enqueued.
+Once a task is dispatched, the scheduler will not dispatch any additional tasks (even if idle cores are available) until the running task either blocks or yields its CPU.
+The scheduler iteratively repeats this process until all tasks involved in the test have terminated.

+Under this temporal isolation serialization paradigm, concurrent execution proceeds as a sequence of kernel events rather than an imprecise, uncontrolled set of parallel events.
+As a result, temporal isolation serves as an exploration primitive that grants programmable control over concurrency, enabling the scheduler to systematically expose memory races and synchronization interactions that would otherwise remain implicit under uncontrolled parallel execution.